Coarse scrambling for Sobol' and Niederreiter sequences: Preliminaries

 \subsection{Scrambling}

-Scrambling is a procedure that applies a random permutation to the digits of a point's coordinates, aiming to improve the uniformity of the point set.
-We begin with a general definition of scrambling.
+Scrambling is a procedure that applies a random permutation to the digits of a point's coordinates, aiming to preserve the equidistribution structure of the underlying point set while enabling unbiased estimation and variance assessment.

 \begin{definition} Let $x = \xi_1 b^{-1}+\xi_2b^{-2}+\xi_3b^{-3}+\cdots$ with $\xi_k \in \Zb$.
 A \textit{nested scramble} in base $b$ is a random map $\sigma(x) = y$ that randomizes the digits $\xi_k$ to obtain $y = \eta_1 b^{-1}+\eta_2b^{-2}+\eta_3b^{-3}+\cdots$, where the digits $\eta_i$ are determined via permutations as